EmbraceLife/My_Journey_on_Kaggle/README.md

 	- paper-qa codebase exploration
 	- prompt exploration and collection
 	- I put last week's work on chat_LangChain all in this interconnected [tweet](https://twitter.com/shendusuipian/status/1622577013340147712)
+- 2023.2.25
+	- I have not done journal for a while.
+I think the inner fear and laziness had won over the last two weeks.
+I was felt defeated in reading the dsp paper because of slow going (even though I learnt quite a lot and it is a very well written and beginner friendly paper).
+I also felt defeated because the source code of dsp was quite hard to understand, and the progress was slow.
+All these defeated feelings prevented me from puting them down into words, not mention to let others know through twitter.
+	- However, this kind of defeat will be normal if I am keep learning, so I must get used to it.
+In fact, the only way to get over those defeated feeling is to hang in there and no matter how slow I move just think about or reflect the problems everyday.
+As days go by, the average human mind will connect the dots for me, and then I will see apparent progress no matter how small they may seem later on (which itself is again a defeated feeling in the future)
+	- In fact, why exist such defeated feeling, isn't it normal...
+	- now, I still have not finished reading and experimenting the [dsp source code](https://github.com/EmbraceLife/dsp), but I can see my progress which seems so hard 2 days ago.
+I have figured out how to experiment the source code without messing up the cached examples, and I have experimented enough to confirm the usefulness of github copilot in helping me learning and commenting on source codes
+- 2023.2.26
+	- any more best practices (like visit up to 20 files of relevant source code) to use github copolit, see [tweet](https://twitter.com/parth007_96/status/1604160949434421248)
+	- the experience of using copilot to read and comment source code is getting better and better
+	- install codeium as a free alternative to github copilot (but only use it when copilot is not available)

 ---